 mkdocs new my-project cd my-project

-Let's take a moment to review the initial project that's been created for us.
+Take a moment to review the initial project that has been created for you.

 There's a single configuration file named